 In my first week, I met the other interns and we did the classic ice breakers and got to know each other a bit, which was nice and reassured me that I knew what I was doing.
 It was also the first time I met Florence, who now works in the student team full time, which really shows that volunteering your time for an internship does help prepare you for a job!

-This may sound stupid, but the time I started I felt like a real adult (a feeling I rarely get now) was commuting with purpose every day.
+This may sound stupid, but the time I started to feel like a real adult (a feeling I rarely get now) was commuting with purpose every day.
 I decided to come in five days a week for the month, in order to get the most out of my time here, but there was flexibility around this, so investigate the options and see what suits you.

 I had lots of varied tasks during my time but there were a few that really stood out, the biggest being ‘Breastival’.
 This was the creation of a stall for the national RAG conference at the University of York.
 This gave me and Vikki, a fellow intern, free rein to bring the concept to life, which we did – resulting in wristbands, hay bales and pink fencing, amongst other things.